My Books

 Series order: Book #1 (not necessary to read Forgetting the Lost first)

-Genre: Speculative women’s fiction (Paranormal/science fiction)
+Genre: Speculative women’s fiction (Paranormal meets sci-fi with romantic tension)

 Content rating: PG-13 equivalent for language and thematic elements